Best Smart Sprinkler Systems In 2022

 Delay system can outsmart itself and may require manual intervention

 If you’ve got a bigger lawn than most, or one that’s a bit hilly and hard to manage, Netro’s option was designed with you in mind.
-You get a staggering twelve zones to control, each of which are programmable through Netro’s app.
-Now, their apps for iOS and Android aren’t fully developed, and undergo consistent updates.
+You get a staggering twelve zones to control, each of which is programmable through Netro’s app.
+Now, their apps for iOS and Android aren’t fully developed and undergo consistent updates.
 We’d rather that than an app that developers forget about, but it’s something that might require a bit of patience.

 Saves up to 50% of annual water use